Purebred: Cats

 According to the government of the United States, fewer than 2% of cats in that country are purebred and raised by breeders.
 Not all breeders sell registered pedigree cats.
 In France, this number is higher and approximately 4% of cats are pedigreed.
 (Note: All purebred cats born in France after 1999 should be registered with LOOF.
 LOOF registry data from 2003-2022 is publicly available and shows that 646774 cats were registered in that time period.
 In 2022, France had a cat population of 14.9 million according to Statista.
 Discarding the import and export of French purebred cats and cats born before 2003 (due to lack of data), this means 646774 out of 14.9 million or 4.3% of the French cats is registered/pedigreed.
-As most cat registries don't have their data public, are an international registry, or not forced by national laws, this is one of the few sources that gives a valid indication on cat registry numbers.
+As most cat registries do not have their data public, are an international registry, or not forced by national laws, this is one of the few sources that gives a valid indication of cat registry numbers.
 Most self-reported data on cat breeds is influenced by the fact that rescues/owners label for example all solid blue cats as Russian Blue cats.)
-Worldwide the number of pedigreed cats is somewhat lower, and is estimated at approximately 1–2%.
-(Note: Based on the less than 2% of cats in the USA, the approximately 4% of the registred pedigreed cats in France, and the popularity of pedigreed cats in France compared to all other countries worldwide.
+Worldwide the number of pedigreed cats is somewhat lower, and is estimated at 1–2%.
+(Note: Based on the less than 2% of cats in the USA, the approximately 4% of the registered pedigreed cats in France, and the popularity of pedigreed cats in France compared to all other countries worldwide.
 The cat fancy is well established in France since the end of the 19th-century.
-The popularity of pedigree cats in France is also seen in the amount of different breeds registered with LOOF, and the numbers of France born and living pedigree cats compared to other countries in the PawPeds-database.)
+The popularity of pedigree cats in France is also seen in the number of different breeds registered with LOOF, and the numbers of France born and living pedigree cats compared to other countries in the PawPeds-database.)

-By definition all cats belonging to a specific breed are pedigreed cats with a known and formally registered ancestry with one of the cat registries, also known as the cat’s “paperwork” or pedigree.
+By definition all cats belonging to a specific breed are pedigreed cats with a known and formally registered ancestry with one of the cat registries, also known as the cat's “paperwork” or pedigree.
 The list of cat breeds is quite large: most cat registries actually recognize between 30 and 75 breeds of cats, and several more are in development, with one or more new breeds being recognized each year on average, having distinct features (phenotype) and lineage.
 Nowadays, there exist over 100 cat breeds and varieties recognized by at least one of the official cat registries.
 The purpose of the registry of cat breeds is to develop and maintain a healthy breed by controlling inbreeding and the spread of hereditary diseases, and regulating the well-being of the cats.
 Owners and breeders compete in cat shows to see whose animal bears the closest resemblance (best conformance) to an idealized definition, based on breed type and the breed standard for each breed.